-These cysts typically occur in the late second and third decades are discovered on routine radiography, and predominantly involve mandibular third molars.7
+These cysts typically occur in the late second and third decades are discovered on routine radiography, and predominantly involve mandibular third molars.

 The second type is inflammatory in origin and occurs in immature teeth as a result of inflammation from a nonvital deciduous tooth follicle.
-These are diagnosed in the first and early part of the second decade either on routine radiographic examination or when the patient complains of swelling and pain.9 cause of age and clinical behavior, there is a relationship between this study's case and the second type of dentigerous cyst.
+These are diagnosed in the first and early part of the second decade either on routine radiographic examination or when the patient complains of swelling and pain.

+The authors believe that their patient's case might be classified as the second type of dentigerous cyst.
+Because of age and clinical behavior, there is a relationship between this study's case and the second type of dentigerous cyst.
 Furthermore, in the patient's previous dental history, it was noticed that the deciduous lateral incisor had been extracted 2 years earlier.
 This clinical feature is typical of the second type of dentigerous cyst.
 Dentigerous cysts are often treated via enucleation.
-Cysts causing tooth displacement and involving loss of bone, however, should be treated with marsupialization or decompression.^{2,11} It is believed that new bone formation is stimulated because marsupialization decreases intracystic pressure.^{2,12} The major disadvantage of marsupialization is that pathologic tissue is left in situ, without a thorough histologic examination.^{2,12} Although the tissue taken from the window can be submitted for pathologic examination, there is a possibility of a more aggressive lesion in the residual tissue.12
+Cysts causing tooth displacement and involving loss of bone, however, should be treated with marsupialization or decompression.
+It is believed that new bone formation is stimulated because marsupialization decreases intracystic pressure.
+The major disadvantage of marsupialization is that pathologic tissue is left in situ, without a thorough histologic examination.
+Although the tissue taken from the window can be submitted for pathologic examination, there is a possibility of a more aggressive lesion in the residual tissue.